-If you love smoked brisket, then you'll love this homemade smoked brisket rub recipe.
+If you're a fan of smoked brisket, you'll love this homemade beef brisket rub recipe.
 This rub will give your brisket the perfect flavor without being too overwhelming.

 Jump to: